 The Coordinate manager allows you to manipulate objects numerically.
 It displays information relating to the tool you are using.
 For example, if you are using the move tool, the position, size and rotation values of the selected element are shown.
-Once you have made changes to the values, apply the changes by clicking on Apply.
+Once you have made changes to the values, apply the changes by clicking on Apply or pressing the

 You can use the drop-down list in the bottom left corner to determine how the values are interpreted.